MicrosoftDocs/windows-dev-docs/hub/dev-environment/android/native-android.md

 **app > res > layout > activity_main.xml**

 The XML file defining the layout for the activity's user interface (UI).
-It contains a TextView element with the text "Hello, World!"
+It contains a TextView element with the text "Hello World"

 **app > manifests > AndroidManifest.xml**